NemesisTheory/ODST-Soundtracks/README.md

 # ODST Soundtracks
 This mod **plays ODST soundtracks** so you can enjoy the classic ODST vibe while playing, it also makes a nice effect and atmosphere in the campaign. **All** credits go to **Martin O'Donnell** and **Michael Salvatori** for making the soundtracks.

-_(Note that i will also maybe make a mod that plays Halo 3 soundtracks such as "the Storm", who knows?)_

 # Music List
 - editor: **Overture**
 - game1: **The Rookie**